(orig. pub. 5/30/20)

 Update 8/8/20: I got a response to my FOIA from the FBI on June 9th.
 It does not include the handwritten note on the airsickness bag, nor numerous other things that should be in their file.
 The files they sent are here.
 My letter asking for supplemental production of numerous documents which were referenced in these files, but not produced, is here; and my appeal filed Aug.
 5, 2020, is here.
 I also got 581 pages of records from the San Luis Obispo County Sheriff’s Office (a great number of them duplicates).
 Both constitute damning evidence, in and of themselves, that this event was nothing like what was reported.
 I will soon be doing Part II to this article.

 Update 12/16/20: I was criticized by some lamebrained foul-mouthed shills for using whitepages.com in my research.
-They got this article taken off the website of the 9/11 Truth Action Project (TAP).
+They got the present article taken off the website of the 9/11 Truth Action Project (TAP).
 But I defend the use of whitepages as a first pass: it usually turns up extremely valuable information, especially contact information, even if sometimes that information is wrong.
 Just got to confirm everything via other sources.